 Three Short Pieces

-These three musical works each explore different aspects of guitar technique and expression.
-Arioso Cantabile is a study in free, lyrical playing, encouraging the performer to create the illusion of spontaneous composition.
-Despite its sparse textures, the piece calls for rich tonal colors and legato phrasing to enhance its beauty.
-Lullaby is a gentle, intimate piece with a flowing melody over a gently rocking accompaniment, where rhythmic flexibility and a quiet, delicate ending evoke a sense of peaceful tranquility.
-Study focuses on arpeggio patterns built on fourths rather than triads, offering a brief but dramatic exercise in guitar technique that invites performers to explore dynamic contrasts.
+Three works, each exploring a different aspect of guitar technique and expression.
+Arioso Cantabile is a study in free, lyrical playing, encouraging the performer to create the illusion of spontaneous composition — sparse in texture but calling for rich tonal colour and legato phrasing.
+Lullaby is a gentle, intimate piece with a flowing melody over a rocking accompaniment, the quiet and delicate ending evoking peaceful tranquility.
+Study focuses on arpeggio patterns built on fourths rather than triads, offering a brief but dramatic exercise in dynamic contrast.